nikdon/scalaz-interpreter/README.md

 Interpreter implementation based on [**scalaz**](https://github.com/scalaz/scalaz) and [**cats**](https://github.com/typelevel/cats) inspired by Rúnar Bjarnason [Compositional Application Architecture With Reasonably Priced Monads](https://www.parleys.com/play/53a7d2c3e4b0543940d9e538/).

-Note that current stable version of **scalaz** 7.2.0 doesn't prevent stack overflow.
-For more information on this look at the [PR](https://github.com/scalaz/scalaz/pull/1079).

 Code based on **scalaz** and **cats** is almost the same except dependencies.
 Full examples are in tests.

 Programs for interpretation in general look like this one: